 How to Build Peer Relationships with Your Clients

 To become a client’s trusted advisor, you must be viewed as a peer.
 This doesn’t mean you must become a literal peer.
 If you work with a CEO, for example, you will never be their strict peer in an organizational or hierarchical sense.
 But if you want a seat at the table with them, they need to consider you as a peer in three areas: Professional acumen, behavior, and values.
 Let’s look at what these are and how you demonstrate them.
+In this blog I will cover point one, Professional Acumen.

-1. Professional Acumen.
 Acumen is, literally, “the ability to make good judgments and take quick decisions.”
 Clients want a peer who can partner with them to solve their toughest problems, capture opportunities, and achieve their goals.
 More broadly, I would define professional acumen as a valuable combination of five qualities:

 Experience: Your client needs reassurance that you’ve addressed this same issue many times before, most likely in their specific industry and/or function.
 Or, that you have other, related experience that will provide a new and different perspective.